coryalder/Exits/README.md

-# MOUTH
+# HEAR

 ### ⚠️ THIS MODULE HAS NOT YET BEEN BUILT, ATTEMPT TO BUILD AT YOUR OWN RISK ⚠️

 ![exits](/img/exits%20proto.jpg)

-MOUTH is a DIY 8hp eurorack module designed to be the output stage of your patches.
+HEAR is a DIY 8hp eurorack module designed to be the output stage of your patches.
 It has a 4 channel mixer with individual pan and level controls, and line and headphone outputs.

 The project was derived from the [Exits](https://github.com/ramphands/Exits) module.
 Exits was a combination of the lines mixer project [Nearness](https://github.com/sarnesjo/nearness) and the [Forestcaver headphone amp](https://github.com/forestcaver/Analog-Voice/tree/master/AJH_Headphone_Amp).
-For MOUTH The patch-based stereo panning of Exits and nearness was changed out for individual pan and level controls for 4 tracks, and the Forestcaver headphone amp (based on the NJM4556AV-TE1 opamp) was changed out for a headphone amp loosely based on Chu Moy's famous ["CMoy" design](https://web.archive.org/web/20021223020724/http://headwize2.powerpill.org/projects/showproj.php?file=cmoy2_prj.htm) - in this case using the RC4580 instead of the OPA134 for availability and experimentation reasons.
+For HEAR The patch-based stereo panning of Exits and nearness was changed out for individual pan and level controls for 4 tracks, and the Forestcaver headphone amp (based on the NJM4556AV-TE1 opamp) was changed out for a headphone amp loosely based on Chu Moy's famous ["CMoy" design](https://web.archive.org/web/20021223020724/http://headwize2.powerpill.org/projects/showproj.php?file=cmoy2_prj.htm) - in this case using the RC4580 instead of the OPA134 for availability and experimentation reasons.
 The module was expanded from 4hp to 8hp to accomodate the extra knobs.
 I also switched from 1/4" jacks for the two outputs - to 1/8" jacks for everything.
 The extra space on the widened input board, along with removing the two tall 1/4" jacks, allowed me to flatten the module from two PCBs to just one.

 If you'd like to explore the pan + mix section, circuitjs simulation files are in the [simulations](simulations) directory.